microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Handling remote changes

 Now our local client updates the dice value indirectly by updating the `diceMap` object.
 Updating that object causes all changes made on this client to propagate to all other clients.
-But we need to get our local view to update when one of the other clients rolls the dice.
-To keep the view up to date as the data changes an event handler must be set on the `diceMap` to call `updateDice` each time that the `valueChanged` event is sent from the Fluid relay service.
+But we need to get our local view to update whenever _any_ of the clients rolls the dice.
+To keep the view up to date as the data changes an event handler must be registered on the `diceMap` to call `updateDice` each time that the `valueChanged` event is sent from the Fluid relay service.
 So we added the following handler.
 See the [documentation for SharedMap][SharedMap] to get a list of events fired and the values passed to those events.

 ```js
     diceMap.on("valueChanged", updateDice);